Peace Corps Coverdell Fellows Program

 - You’ll take courses or seminars focused on community engagement and population health and you’ll participate in service-learning activities in local Baltimore communities.
 In your first or second semester, depending upon your course of study, you’ll participate in CIPP 970: Interprofessional Service, Social Justice, and Our Community, a 1-credit elective with service-learning experiences for students in West Baltimore neighborhoods.
 A second elective, CIPP 971: Population Health in Baltimore, will further familiarize you with interprofessional approaches to improving Baltimore’s communities from the perspective of academic and community partnerships.

-Learn more about admission requirements for the BSN and CNL programs.
+Learn more about admission requirements for the BSN, CNL, and MS programs.

 You'll indicate your interest in the Coverdell Fellows Program on your application to the University of Maryland School of Nursing.
 You'll also need to submit an essay expressing your interest and participate in an interview (by phone or in person) with the program advisor.